Israel-Molestina/readme-gen/README.md

 To install the required dependancies, please run the following command:

 ```
-ver
+npm i
 ```

 ## Usage

-sa
+run inqurere

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [GPL 3.0](https://spdx.org/licenses/GPL-3.0-or-later.html) license.

 ## Contributing

-bf
+git

 ## Tests

 To run tests, please run the following command:

 ```
-a
+npm test
 ```

 ## Questions

-If you have any questions conatact me at asb.
-You can find more of my work at [asdb](https://github.com/asdb)
+If you have any questions conatact me at molestiaisrael@gmail.com.
+You can find more of my work at [Israel-Molestina](https://github.com/Israel-Molestina)